stvmlbrn/stvmlbrn.github.io/_posts/2017-1-16-form-validation-with-reactjs.md

 as I head down the path of learning something new I don't mind reinventing the wheel, so to speak, as it often helps the learning process.

-While some of this is may be obvious, there are a few objectives I have when performing client-side validation that not all existing packages allow (though some do):
+While some of this is may be obvious, there are a few objectives I have when performing client-side validation:

 * Apply multiple validation checks against an input
 * Be able to customize the error message based on the validation criteria that failed